Grosse Pointe Shores, Michigan

-Grosse Pointe Shores is a city in Macomb and Wayne County in the U.S. state of Michigan.
-The population was 3,008 at the 2010 census.
+Grosse Pointe Shores (officially Village of Grosse Pointe Shores, a Michigan City) is a city in Wayne and Macomb counties in the U.S. state of Michigan.
+The population was 2,647 at the 2020 census, down from 3,008 in 2010.

 Grosse Pointe Shores was incorporated as a village in 1911 and was part of Grosse Pointe Township in Wayne County and Lake Township in Macomb County.
 Both townships became defunct with the village incorporated as a city in 2009.
-It is a northeastern suburb of Metro Detroit and is the northernmost city included into the Grosse Pointe area.
+It is a northeastern suburb of Metro Detroit and is the northernmost city included into the Grosse Pointe area, and the only one of the five Grosse Pointes to not border the city of Detroit.
 Located along the shores of Lake St. Clair, the city is well known as the location of the Edsel and Eleanor Ford House and the Grosse Pointe Yacht Club.

 History

 Grosse Pointe Shores was incorporated as a village in 1911.
 The village incorporated as a city in 2009.
-In 2011, the city government stated that it is considering trying to move all of the city into Macomb County, since Macomb County has lower taxes than Wayne County.
+In 2011, the city government stated that it was considering trying to move all of the city into Macomb County, since Macomb has lower taxes than Wayne.